Ee-Hsin/trading-robot-1/README.md

 <b>Overview</b>
 </br>
-This Trading Robot is based on a MA Crossover strategy, I have been using this strategy to follow trends successfully on the H1, H4 and D1 timeframes since Sept 2020.
+This Trading Robot is based on a MA Crossover strategy, I have been using this strategy to follow trends successfully on the H1, H4 and D1 timeframes since July 2020.
 This is a format of the EA I use, it is not the same as the one I use.
 I will not reveal the exact values I use and the entirety of my entry and exit rules.
 However, this robot provides a useful framework for my trading strategy, and one can easily customize it to make it fit their trading style.